smartsdkInfotec/DataModelsSmartCity/datamodels/Disease profile/DiseaseDataModel.md

 We use this model in Smart City App to propose an ideal route for the user, avoiding high levels of pollution, floods or pollen, etc., allowing for instance, to obtain the preferred routes for people with respiratory diseases.

 ## Data model
+A JSON Schema corresponding to this data model can be found {{https://github.com/smartsdkInfotec/DataModelsSmartCity/blob/master/datamodels/Disease%20profile/DiseaseJsonSchema.json}}

 + `id` : Entity's unique identifier.